maubuz/2W6-Notes/docs/wk3/wk03_Intro_CSS.md

 ## CSS Comments

-Comments have a different styntax than HTML:
+Comments have a different syntax than HTML:

 ```css
  p {